marlonmetal/avalanche-docs/docs/nodes/validate/staking.md

 The only secret that you need on your validating node is its Staking Key, the TLS key that determines your node’s ID.
 The first time you start a node, the Staking Key is created and put in `$HOME/.avalanchego/staking/staker.key`.
 You should back up this file (and `staker.crt`) somewhere secure.
 Losing your Staking Key could jeopardize your validation reward, as your node will have a new ID.

-You do not need to have AVAX funds on your validating node.
+You do not need to have METAL funds on your validating node.
 In fact, it's best practice to **not** have a lot of funds on your node.
 Almost all of your funds should be in "cold" addresses whose private key is not on any computer.

 #### Monitoring

 Follow this [tutorial](../maintain/setting-up-node-monitoring.md) to learn how to monitor your node's uptime, general health, etc.

-#### Validating In Fuji
+#### Validating In Tahoe

-Validating in Fuji requires just `1 AVAX`.
+Validating in Tahoe requires just `1 METAL`.
 So you can easily set up your validator node and learn more about validating.

 ## Delegators